 As an academic Aceti is the Editor in Chief of the Leonardo Electronic Almanac (The MIT Press, Leonardo journal), for which he has edited more than 12 volumes.
 He also founded in 2017 Contemporary Arts and Culture (CAC), a platform for art publications and collaborations by MIT Press and Leonardo Journal housed at MIT.
 He has given lectures internationally at prestigious institutions such as Yale, Harvard, RCA, Goldsmiths, New York University, Goldsmiths, and Central Saint Martins.
-His writings have been published in numerous international academic journals published by MIT Press, Routledge, Sage, and Oxford University Press.
+His writings have been published in numerous international academic journals: MIT Press, Routledge, Sage, and Oxford University Press.
 He was a non-residential international fellow at HDS @ Harvard University and research affiliate at ACT @ Massachusetts Institute of Technology.
-He is now working on several new publishing projects: Prostitutional Aesthetics, Art and Anger, Alarm!, Live Visuals with Steve Gibson, and two pamphlets on education titled Ten Reasons Why Not to Pay for a College Degree and Ten Ways to Identify Fake Colleges that Sell Degrees.
+He is now working on several new publishing projects: Prostitutional Aesthetics, Art and Anger, Alarm!, and on two pamphlets on education titled Ten Reasons Why Not to Pay for a College Degree and Ten Ways to Identify Fake Colleges that Sell Degrees.
 He is also collaborating with Dolores de Alma Blanca editing and translating her collections of poems and her novels.